panda7789/docs.cs-cz/docs/framework/unmanaged-api/metadata/imetadataassemblyemit-setfileprops-method.md

 ms.locfileid: "74431869"
 ---
 # <a name="imetadataassemblyemitsetfileprops-method"></a>IMetaDataAssemblyEmit::SetFileProps – metoda
-Modifies the specified `File` metadata structure.
+Upraví zadanou `File` strukturu metadat.

 ## <a name="syntax"></a>Syntaxe